ethHong/ethHong.github.io/_posts/2024-08-11-CycleGAN - One of the brilliant style transfer models.markdown

 published: true
 ---

+* *The original post had been composed in Korean by myself, and power of AI had provided assistance for translation and revision.
+Contents themselves are created by  the writer, Sukhyun Hong without usage of AI tools.*

 A few years ago, before user-friendly generation AI tools came out in the world, I discovered many interesting resources related to this interesting style transfer model - 'Cycle GAN' while researching image generation.

 We have DALL-E, Midjourney, and Stable Diffusion now so image generation (mostly test to image generation) seems to be so easy today.
 However, before ChatGPT and the gen-AI boom, I remember GAN models being referred to as a game changer.